Gold holds tight range as investors await U.S. elections

 Bullion traders also awaited this week`s Federal Reserve meeting to gauge the outlook for U.S. monetary policy.

-Hedge funds and money managers raised their net short position in gold to a three-week high in the week ended Oct.
+Speculators raised their net short position in gold to a three-week high in the week ended Oct.
 30, according to U.S. Commodity Futures Trading Commission data.
+[CFTC/]

-Also, highlighting investors` bearish sentiment toward bullion were holdings of the world`s largest gold-backed exchange-traded fund, SPDR Gold Trust, which fell 0.23 percent to 759.06 tonnes on Friday.
+Also, highlighting investors` bearish sentiment toward bullion were holdings of the world`s largest gold-backed exchange-traded fund, SPDR Gold Trust

 The gains in platinum could chiefly be attributed to short covering, considering the CFTC data, which showed "net short positions have been almost entirely reduced," Commerzbank analysts said in a note.